Privacy Index

 Ruby Chen (B. 2001)

-Chen’s work has recently been exhibited by NADA, NYC, Komune, NYC, and Alexia Project, Shanghai, among others.
-The artist’s work has been reviewed by publications such as Elephant Art Magazine, IMPULSE Magazine, office magazine, and HAZZE Media, among others.
+Chen’s work has recently been exhibited internationally by New Art Dealers Alliance (NADA), NYC, LUmkA, London, and Alexia Project, Shanghai.
+The artist’s works have been featured in publications such as Flash Art, Elephant Art Magazine, Office Magazine, IMPULSE Magazine, and Hypebae, among others.

-Nicholas Cheveldave (B. 1974)
+Nicholas Cheveldave (B. 1984)

 Cheveldave’s practice brings together a range of processes including photography, painting, 3D rendering and sculpture that culminate in densely layered collages and assemblages.
 His practice critically engages the ways in which Western consumer culture generates and controls the communication of contemporary identity.
 Images harvested from accessible sources – including digital visual archives of commerce, like Craigslist, and social media, or cut-outs from daily commuter papers – are layered onto the artist’s personal photographs.
 The resultant image manipulations explore the readymade subject formations that occur when individuals are driven to craft, perform and disseminate their own imaged identity to be consumed by others.

-James Hoff (B. 1965)
+James Hoff (B. 1975)

 James Hoff is a multidisciplinary artist known for her work in sculptuis an artist living and working in New York.
 His work encompasses a variety of media, including sound, video, painting, and publishing.
 Hoff’s multidisciplinary approach begins at the user level—the level at which we interact with consumer technologies, media, and data.
 He has worked with computer viruses, inaudible data signals, ear worms, culture bound illnesses, dead zones, and hacked google maps as tools and framing devices for works that reimagine and expand the creative potential of digital networks beyond their economic and corporate-engineered use value.
 By exploiting and manufacturing technological and cognitive glitches, Hoff illuminates the social, political, and historical context of the software and media that we interact with on a daily basis.
 He has exhibited or performed at Artists Space, Bergen Kunsthall, Bielefelder Kunstverein, the Carpenter Center for the Visual Arts,Contemporary Arts Center (New Orleans), Hessel Museum of Art, ICA London, The Kitchen, Kunsthall Oslo, La Monnaie/De Munt, MassMOCA, MoMA/PS1, Museum of Contemporary Art (Denver), and the Onassis Cultural Center, among others.